bevyengine/bevy-website/release-content/0.14/migration-guides/12163_Migrate_from_LegacyColor_to_bevy_colorColor.md

 }
 ```

-This makes it easier to organize and manage different color spaces, and makes room to add more!
+This makes it easier to organize and manage different color spaces, and many more color spaces have been added too!
 To handle this change, you may need to update your match statements:

 ```rust
 // Before